 Twice during the entertaining event, the 82-year old billionaire evaded direct questions seeking he announce a successor.

-When asked by a shareholder about announcing a successor, Buffett did not disclose the name of Berkshire Hathaway's
+When asked by a shareholder about announcing a successor, Buffett did not disclose the name of Berkshire Hathaway's next CEO and, instead, reiterated comments that the company's board of directors has already been informed of a replacement.

 "It will be the same thing and you can count on that," Buffett said of Berkshire's culture after he leaves.